 Green spaces can support good physical and mental health through providing opportunities to socialise, exercise, reflect and relax.
 As of July 2017 there were 279 separate green spaces in York.
-They vary in size and purpose; half were play spaces or fields, a third were spaces dedicated to sport; the remainder were allotments, parks, or cemeteries or religious spaces.
+They vary in size and purpose; half were play spaces or fields, a third were spaces dedicated to sport; the remainder are allotments, parks, or cemeteries or religious spaces.
 Areas towards the centre of the city, as well as the urban west and urban east have substantially fewer open and green spaces in comparison to the more rural areas in the north of the city.

 Social connections are an important part of living well.
-In a residents survey, 75% of people felt they belong to their local area.
+In a resident’s survey, 75% of people felt they belong to their local area.
 However, 89% reported that they felt it was important to belong to the local area.
 Taken together this suggests that at least some people in York would value more community belonging.
-A smaller group, 64%, volunteer through giving unpaid help to a group, club, or organisation.
+A smaller group, 64%, volunteers through giving unpaid help to a group, club, or organisation.
 Additionally, 81% of people felt that their local area was a good place for children and young people to grow up.
 Overall, 92% of people were satisfied with York as place to live.

 Fuel poverty occurs when the cost of heating a home is above average and the household income would be below the poverty line after paying these heating costs.
 Single parents, unemployed people, people living in houses of multiple occupancy, in homes with poor insulation, or in homes without national grid connection are more at risk of fuel poverty.